On the Role of Fiducial Structures in Minisuperspace Reduction and Quantum Fluctuations in LQC: Warm-up: Symmetry Reduction for Scalar Field Theory

 \section{Warm-up: Symmetry Reduction for Scalar Field Theory}

-To get a better intuition and develop a systematic strategy to symmetry reduce and pose questions about the fiducial cell, in this section we start by analysing a real scalar field theory as a toy model example.
-The reader interested in the discussion of cosmology can in principle skip this and the next section to move directly to Sec. \ref{Sec:Comsology} and its sequel sections.
-However, for pedagogical reasons and to illustrate in the simplest way possible the main steps for implementing spatial homogeneity within the canonical framework of the field theory under consideration and its consequences for the resulting field mode decomposition without diving yet into the subtleties posed by the absence of a background geometry in the gravitational setting, we prefer to first discuss in details the symmetry-reduction procedure for the simpler case of a free massive real scalar field theory in a given background spacetime.
-For concreteness and simplicity, the latter is chosen to be a 4-dimensional Minkowski spacetime.
-Such a simple example will also allow us to discuss possible extensions of the strategy developed in this paper to the interacting case (Sec. \ref{sec:quantuminteractions}) as well as the implementation of the symmetry-reduction directly at the quantum field theory level rather than first symmetry-reducing the classical theory and then quantising the resulting spatially homogeneous theory, thus allowing us to perform a comparison between the two strategies (Sec. \ref{sec:symredscalarQFT}).
+To get a better intuition and develop a systematic strategy to symmetry reduce and pose questions about the fiducial cell, in this section we start by analysing a real scalar field theory as a toy model example.~The reader interested in the discussion of cosmology can in principle skip this and the next two sections to move directly to Sec.~\ref{Sec:Comsology}.~However, for pedagogical reasons and to illustrate in the simplest way possible the main steps for implementing spatial homogeneity within the canonical framework of the field theory under consideration and its consequences for the resulting field mode decomposition without diving yet into the subtleties posed by the absence of a background geometry in the gravitational setting, we prefer to first discuss in details the symmetry-reduction procedure for the simpler case of a free massive real scalar field theory in a given background spacetime.~For concreteness and simplicity, the latter is chosen to be a 4-dimensional Minkowski spacetime.~Such a simple example will also allow us to discuss, on the one hand, possible extensions of the strategy developed in this paper to the interacting case (Sec.~\ref{Sec:homogscalarfieldquantisation}) and, on the other hand, the implementation of the symmetry-reduction directly at the quantum field theory level rather than first symmetry-reducing the classical theory and then quantising the resulting spatially homogeneous theory, thus allowing us to perform a comparison between the two strategies (Sec.~\ref{sec:symredscalarQFT}).